liferay/liferay-docs/discover/portal/articles/230-calendar/02-calendar-resources-and-porting.markdown

 2. Click the *Import* tab.

-3. Click *Choose File* or else drag-and-drop a LAR into the surrounded by a dotted line.
+3. Click *Choose File* or else drag-and-drop a LAR into the area surrounded by a dotted line.
 Click *Continue*.

 4. Decide how much data you want to import: